New Online Course - Pen Nib and Ink

 2. The country where you live

-6. Can you tell me how have you come to know about this course?
+5. Can you tell me how you have come to know about this course?

 As you receive my PayPal payment request and the process is completed, I will reply confirming your registration and sending your invoice.